 Are citronella candles safe to use around pets?

 Citronella can be irritating to some pets, especially dogs with respiratory issues.
-Stick with candles made from clean fragrance oils and burn them in open-air spaces — or skip citronella altogether and opt for pet-safe scents like Lavender or White Eucalyptus.
+Stick with candles made from clean fragrance oils and burn them in open-air spaces—or skip citronella altogether and opt for pet-safe scents like Lavender or White Eucalyptus.
+For more, see our guide on candles safe for pets.

 What's the best way to extinguish an outdoor candle?